mjehrhart/minty/README.md

 Minty is an amazingly fast file deduplication app built in rust with a rust user interface.
 I say superb because it is rust on rust!.

 Minty uses parrellism for a speedy and safe deduplication search.
-The app reads the content of each file and then compares the content to other, making for a truly reliable app.
+The app hashes the first (nth) bytes of each file to allow for direct comparisions, making for a truly reliable app.

 The app searches and compares each individual file.
 Free up space by removing unwanted files.